muntasir2165/Psychic-Game/README.md

 ## Getting Help

-If help is needed to understand something in the game or just to provide feedback/suggestion, please send an email to muntasir2165@hotmail.com
+If help is needed to understand something in the game or just to provide feedback/suggestion, please send an email to [Muntasir Biojid] muntasir2165@hotmail.com

 ## Author